 I think I’ve heard it about a million times.
 HR/Recruitment is going to be replaced by technology.
-Well I say bring it on.
-If there is a silver tech bullet that will compliment industry professional’s searching capabilities, ensuring that recruiter’s data and networks are working towards identifying great candidates then sign me up.
+Well, I say bring it on.
+If there is a silver tech bullet that will complement the industry professional’s searching capabilities, ensuring that recruiter’s data and networks are working towards identifying great candidates then sign me up.

 I have no fear about the industry being replaced by this as equally there are many experts telling us that the Human in HR will always remain and that no company will hire without meeting the candidate first: ‘seeing what they are like in person’.
 So what can we embrace on the tech side?
 What’s in vogue?
 Who has started?